JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 If you define repositories within the <path>settings.gradle.kts</path> using the `dependencyResolutionManagement` Gradle, make sure to include the Settings plugin in your <path>settings.gradle.kts</path>.

+#### org.jetbrains.intellij.platform.migration
+{#plugin.migration}

+The Migration Plugin is designed to assist in upgrading your configuration from Gradle IntelliJ Plugin version 1.x.
+To prevent Gradle failing due to breaking changes, the `org.jetbrains.intellij.platform.migration` plugin was introduced to fill missing gaps and provide migration hints.

+See [](tools_intellij_platform_gradle_plugin_migration.md) for more details.

 ## Configuration

 > Auto-completion, Quick Documentation, and other code insight features are available for many extension functions and properties.